Parental Anxiety: 7 Breakthrough Tips To Calm Yourself Down

 6. Give up.
 Quit trying.

-Whatever is your way of coping-it all ends up at the same destination.
-A dead end road.
+Whatever is your way of coping-it all end up at the same destination.
+A dead-end road.
 There is no substance or behavior that is going to fix the pain.
-In fact, what works the best is to deal with it.
+In fact, what works best is to deal with it.

-Here are some ways to get free and deal with your problems appropriately:
+Here are some ways to get free and deal with your parental anxiety appropriately: